AlejandroV-A/ros2_quadrotor_simulator/COPILOT.md

 # Guide for GitHub Copilot: ROS 2 Quadrotor Simulator

 ## Project Context
-This project is a ROS 2-based quadrotor simulator that aims to accurately emulate real-time experiments using an AscTec Hummingbird UAV.
-The goal is that other ROS 2 nodes cannot distinguish whether they are interacting with a real or simulated system.
+This project is a ROS 2-based quadrotor simulator designed primarily for graduate research in control systems.
+It accurately emulates real-time experiments using an AscTec Hummingbird UAV, allowing researchers to safely test novel control algorithms before deploying them on real hardware.
+The simulator ensures that other ROS 2 nodes cannot distinguish whether they are interacting with a real or simulated system.

 ## Current Project Status
 As of April 24, 2025: